NimbleArchitect/auto-home/docs/design.md

 once setup you can:
 * long poll /actions/id and wait for actions to be received from the server
 * post and changes and updates to the server using /event/id

+## clientConnector
+runs from within the homeManager and holds onto the http responseWriter and http request, the clientConnector provides a SetClient function to allow the requestWriter and response to be stored in a custom object that provided a Write method, this method also tests for and sets the flush function so that data writted is flushed straight away.
+The created object is stored internally and retrieved using the clientConnectot.ClientWriter method which returns a *ClientWriter object with the Write method exposed